HUD 232/223(f) Healthcare - Purchase Financing & Refinancing

 FHA 232/223(f) are subject to the LEAN application process.
 This streamlined procedure eliminates paperwork reduplication and implements a checklist for lenders and borrowers to follow in order to promote efficiency within the application process.
 It generally progresses in five steps:

-Seven Five: Finalization of loan documentation and closing.
+Step Five: Finalization of loan documentation and closing